EBZebra/docs/edge/source/guide/configreference.md

 ## Intent
 ### EnableReceiver
 Determines whether Enterprise Browser will recieve Intent actions, which work with the Intent function for interapplication communication.
 When enabled, the application can be called upon by other apps to perform Actions.
-For more information about Intent, please refer to [the Android Developer Forum](http://developer.android.com/reference/android/content/Intent.html).
+For more information about Intent, please refer to the [Remarks section](../guide/configreference?Remarks) and the [Android Developer Forum](http://developer.android.com/reference/android/content/Intent.html).

 **Possible values**